jeremy-w/swift-3-dive-20161010/swift-dive-notes.md

       generate at the compiled level?
     - How are protocols implemented?
     - How does cross-module interaction work?
-    - What effect do access controls have on the compiled binary?
-        - Compiler aside, protocols are kind of weird around access control, with a lot of against-the-grain behaviors, like members having the same public access level as a public protocol.
     - What's up with SIL, and can I do useful things with it programmatically?
         - This could become a rabbit hole very quickly.
-    - What can you do to speed things up?
-What are surprising losses of speed at runtime?
-How would you recognize it in a profile to know it matters?
-    - What the heck is an archetype?
-Shows up all over in the compiler source, mentioned in then typechecker doc, defined NOWHERE!
     - What's with the "jump slide" in some function prologs?

 - Unsafe Swift: